 I am a software developer that enjoys designing, building, and operating large-scale software systems.
-I’ve primarily worked in Python, but am happy working in all sorts of tech stacks.
-I’m not afraid of the frontend, but backend development is where my skills truly shine.
+I’ve primarily worked in Python and Go, but am happy working in all sorts of tech stacks.
+I’m not afraid of the frontend, but backend development and cloud infrastructure is where my skills truly shine.

 When I’m not writing code, I am an enabler in every sense of the word, acting as a force multiplier for the people around me.
 I tear through political blockers, and anything else in the way, to allow people around me to solve real problems.

 - Served as team lead for Advanced Server Access core team, responsible for frameworks, infrastructure, performance, observability, deployments, and security.